Domaine Emmanuel Giboulot - Côte de Beaune La Grande Châtelaine 2021

 About the estate:

 Emmanuel Giboulot is one of the pioneers of biodynamic viticulture in Burgundy.
-His vineyards are cultivated with the aim of imparting their minerality to the wines, and after several years of work, the results are becoming apparent.
-His wines are taut yet refined, so they should be cellared until their full complexity unfolds.
+He works his soils with the aim of imparting their minerality to the wines, and after a few years of this effort, the results are becoming apparent.
+His wines are taut yet refined, so they should be cellared until their full complexity is revealed.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France